Many survivors struggle with no resources and are unable to work in their first year of arrival. PTV's Client Emergency Fund...

 HOW YOU COULD HELP

-Many of our clients have applied for political asylum in the United States, but many of these survivors cannot work or obtain assistance for their first year in the US.
-PTV literally becomes their lifeline.
+Many of our clients have applied for political asylum in the United States, but most cannot work or obtain assistance for their first year in the US.
+PTV becomes their lifeline.

-In the past years, we have seen an increasing amount of families depending on us for food and other basic necessities.
+In recent years, we have seen an increasing amount of families depending on us for food and other basic necessities.
 Though PTV receives some grant funding for our direct services, we rely on individual donations to help provide emergency aid to clients in need.

 Donate to a Special Fund